This post was originally sponsored by Introstem. All opinions are my own.

 It dawned on me the other day that it’d been a while since I got carded for buying wine.
 And by “a while”, I mean, like months.
 Maybe years?
 While I don’t think I look old, per se, clearly I’m well enough over 21 that nobody bothers to question it anymore.

 A lot of anti-aging products come with hyped-up claims they can’t possibly live up to.
-Nevertheless I’m determined to try them all out myself, even if it bankrupts me.
+Nevertheless I’m determined to try them all out myself, even if it sets me back a pretty penny.
 Something is going to work and, heaven help me, I’m going to find it.
 So when Introstem reached out to see if I’d be willing to take their products for a test drive of course I answered with a resounding yes!

 As a face cream junkie my first thought was, do I really need another face cream?
 The short answer: no, probably not.
 The long answer: just kidding, of course I do when it’s packed with legit ingredients like grape stem cell extract, calendula, aloe and gingko.

 It’s rich in things like omega-3 and omega-6 fatty acids and a plethora of minerals such as potassium and magnesium as well vitamins A and E. And it’s said to help soothe inflammation and calm irritation, offer antioxidant protection and leave skin feeling soft and supple.

 Plus, Introstem uses powerful peptides, vitamins, minerals, antioxidants, and humectants to give skin a renewed luminescence and vitality.
 Their list of ingredients is seriously nothing to scoff at, with things like:

 Grape stem cell extract, which is embryonic in nature and able to transform themselves into human-identical cells when applied to the skin, help heal and regenerate the skin.

 Seaweed extract, fantastic superfood for the body, significantly boosts skin health.

 Peptides are protein fragments that are made up of amino acids.
 They’re important when it comes to the formation of proteins in the skin, and two of the most important ones are collagen and elastin.

 Green tea extract is packed with polyphenols, and these have some extraordinary antioxidant properties, making green tea one of the best botanicals for minimizing the visible signs of aging.

 With high expectations, I tested a few of Introstem’s products for 2 weeks to see if they really work like they say they do.